 Welcome to rural chic in a cultured landscape and community spirit in a place with soul.
 Explore the main streets of nearly twenty towns and villages lined with shops, galleries and studios, cafes and pubs; each is unique and memorable, with its own character and sense of place.
 From Macclesfield and Meadows in the south to Kersbrook, Gumeracha and Birdwood in the north, discover the gems that can only be discovered by parking the car and going for a stroll.

-Home of historic Stangate House, a National Trust property with a camellia garden of international significance.
+Aldgate is home to historic Stangate House, a National Trust property with a camellia garden of international significance.
 Aldgate Pump Hotel is a family favourite with a shady beer garden with play equipment.
-This pretty village has a handful of shops and cafés, including stylish FRED Eatery showcasing local produce and Yuki in the Hills for Japanese.
+This pretty village has a handful of great shops and cafés, including stylish FRED Eatery showcasing local produce and Yuki in the Hills for Japanese.
 Stay the night in some of the region's best bed and breakfast accommodation and try spotting bandicoots on the Aldgate Valley Nature Walk to Mylor.

-Balhannah is home to Left Barrel Brewing, Balhannah Hotel, The Olive Branch Cafe for family-friendly dining, Kidman Flower Co. native flower farm (shed door sales and flower arranging masterclasses) and Field Trip – an artisan shop and working studio for jewellery, clothing and homewares.
+Balhannah is home to Left Barrel Brewing, Balhannah Hotel, The Olive Branch café for family-friendly dining, Kidman Flower Co. native flower farm (shed door sales and flower arranging masterclasses) and Field Trip – an artisan shop and working studio for jewellery, clothing and homewares.
 Living By Design is great for furnishings, homewares, gifts and clothing.
-Just out of town are the Nepenthe and Shaw + Smith cellar doors.
+Just out of town are the Nepenthe and Shaw + Smith winery cellar doors.
 Relax in luxury self-contained accommodation on an expansive country estate.

-Birdwood in the northern Adelaide Hills is best known for the National Motor Museum housed in the historic mill featuring hundreds of vintage and classic vehicles.
+This Northern Adelaide Hills town is home to the National Motor Museum housed in the historic mill featuring hundreds of vintage and classic vehicles.
 The museum tells the story of Australia’s love affair with motoring through memorabilia including brochures and maps, tin signs, petrol bowsers, toys, models and photographs.
-Be sure to visit Top of the Torrens art gallery and Treasures on Torrens for vintage wares and collectables, with dining options including Blumberg Hotel, bakery and café.
+Be sure to visit Top of the Torrens art gallery and Treasures on Torrens for vintage wares and collectables, with dining options including Blumberg Hotel, Pomegranate Cottage Coffee Shop and bakery.

 This picturesque town is best known for the historic Bridgewater Mill, which now houses a restaurant with tiered decking overlooking the working waterwheel.
-The Bridgewater Inn is a family-friendly pub with an excellent beer garden overlooking Cox Creek.
+Right next door, The Bridgewater Inn is a family-friendly pub with an excellent shady beer garden overlooking Cox Creek.
 Just downstream on the other side of the Mill you’ll find a great playground for the kids which is one of the best places in the Hills for creek play, and the bonus is great coffee and refreshments at The Little Cog cafe.

-Echunga is a farming town with historic buildings and was an important gold fossicking area in the 19th century.
-To learn more, follow the Jupiter Creek Heritage Trail.
-Attractions include a heritage walk and 18 hole golf course.
-All British Day, held annually in February in Echunga, is a display day and picnic where enthusiastic vehicle club members meet and showcase their British motor vehicles.
-Call in at the historic Hagen Arms pub, and pick up garden sculptures, farm gates and other rustic wares at Farm Gate Services Farm Shop.
+This historical farming town has a rich gold fossicking history - follow the Jupiter Creek Heritage Trail to learn more.
+Attractions include a heritage walk and 18 hole golf course while the All British Day event held in February showcases British motor vehicles.
+Call in at the historic Hagen Arms pub, and discover garden sculptures, farm gates and rustic wares at Farm Gate Services Farm Shop.
 At nearby Biggs Flat, take a Jurlique Farm Tour to learn about the plants and processes behind this global wellness brand.

 Gumeracha is set in the beautiful Torrens Valley region, surrounded by vineyards, olive groves, farmland and orchards, with shed door sales of cherries in season.
-Picnic at Federation Park and visit The Toy Factory for quality wooden toys and to climb the Big Rocking Horse.
-Discover a small-batch distillery, wineries and a main street with some shopping gems, a pub and cafe.
-In nearby Cudlee Creek, Gorge Wildlife Park offers koala holding and is home to Australian and exotic animals, birds and reptiles.
+Picnic at Federation Park and visit The Toy Factory to stock up on quality wooden toys and climb the Big Rocking Horse.
+Discover Applewood Distillery, winery cellar doors and a main street with some shopping gems, a pub and cafe.
+In nearby Cudlee Creek, Gorge Wildlife Park boasts Australian and exotic animals, birds and reptiles - including koala holding.

 Lenswood is a gorgeous patchwork of vineyards and apple, pear and cherry orchards boasting wineries with excellent views, wine and food offerings including Mt Lofty Ranges Vineyard, Pike & Joyce and Anderson Hill.
 In autumn each year a handful of apple orchards in Lenswood host the ‘Pick a Pink Lady Weekend’ when visitors can pick their own apples and celebrate the harvest.